organix/mycelia/ufork.md

 The `{t:VM_cmp, x:CLS}` instruction
-produces `TRUE` if a character value is part of specified class, or `FALSE` otherwise.
+produces `TRUE` if a character value is part of the specified class, or `FALSE` otherwise.
 The class is defined as a union of the named classes: